comp426-2022-spring/a99-porrima/README.md

 ## Documentation

-Can be found in the [docs](https://github.com/mattsg6/a99-porrima/tree/main/docs) folder.
+Documentation for API endpoints, UI usage, dependencies and planning can be found in the [docs](https://github.com/mattsg6/a99-porrima/tree/main/docs) folder.

 ## Deliverables